MarcoIeni/release-plz/docs/src/config.md

 #### The `repo_url` field

 GitHub/Gitea repository URL where your project is hosted.
-It is used to generate the changelog release link and to raise the PR.
+It is used to generate the changelog release link and open the PR.
 Normally, you don't need to set this field, because release-plz defaults to the URL of the default remote.

 #### The `semver_check` field